WilliDieEnte/modpacks/Chaotic-Create.md

 <br>Made primarily for DrChaos23

 ~~Free dedicated server hosting is available at: https://ente.dev/sponsored-host~~ Soon™️
-<br>(Non-Commercial use only)
+<br>(Non-commercial use only)

 ## Download / Install:
  - [Modrinth](https://modrinth.com/modpack/chaotic-create/)
    - [Direct Download](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5.mrpack)
  - CurseForge
-   - I won't release it on CurseForge directly due to their terrible practices, you can download the Modpack in CurseForge Format for their Launcher via the API / direct download below.
+   - I won't release it on CurseForge directly due to their terrible practices; you can download the modpack in CurseForge format for their launcher via the API / direct download below.
    - [Direct Download](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5-CURSE.zip)
  - [PrismLauncher](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5.zip)

  - Server
-   - 8GB of RAM required for dedicated server, 8 cores or more highly recommended, make sure to pregenerate the world.
+   - 8GB of RAM required for a dedicated server; 8 cores or more highly recommended; make sure to pregenerate the world.
      - If you need any help or a server for your friends (EU only), feel free to reach out!
      - [Server download](https://ente.dev/dl/modpack/chaotic-create/Chaotic-Create-6_1.4.5-SERVER.zip)